Logo Futurismo

 David Rodrigues | Ponta da Ferraria, a hot spring in the ocean

 This is truly a wonder of nature.
 Ponta da Ferraria is the only hot spring in the Azores where you don’t have to pay to enjoy the relaxing warm waters.
 The best part is that it is located in a volcanic fissure inside the ocean, 100% natural!
-You just need to go when the sea conditions are good and also at the low tide in order to feel the warmth coming from the ground.
+You should go when the sea conditions are good and the tide is low to feel the warmth coming from the ground.

 @bruno5979 | Diving at Portas do Mar pools, also called Pesqueiro